svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 By releasing SVN tokens, Svandis offers all crypto-market participants the opportunity to become part of a professional infrastructure that gathers data on cryptocurrency and token trading, as well as ICO and token sales.
 This infrastructure will include the following features: ICO and token sale screener, Cryptocurrency and Token Screener, Newsfeed, Charts, Catalysts Analysis, Heatmaps and Groups, Watchlists and Alerts, Marketplace, Portfolio Management Tools, and Customised Index Builder.

 SVN token holders can receive access to the aforementioned products, with the level of product and tool access depending on the quantity of tokens in each holder's possession.
-In addition, we will develop a simple model for buying access to the Svandis features with SVN tokens.
+In addition, we will develop a simple model for buying access to the Svandis tools with SVN tokens.
-Thus, the Svandis features will be available only through the ownership of SVN tokens and, in order to gain access to the products, a SVN token holder earns access by:
+Thus, the Svandis tools will be available only through the ownership of SVN tokens and, in order to gain access to the products, a SVN token holder earns access by:

 Buying tokens at any time and having access to the products as a token-holder (in accordance with defined access levels, to be published in due course), or;
-Purchasing access to one or more features with SVN tokens.
+Purchasing access to one or more toolsets with SVN tokens.
 The Svandis Community will receive rewards for expediting the process of data gathering (data miners) and submitting and verifying the information in the platform.
 This will ensure circulation of tokens in the Svandis ecosystem; tokens will be used as the key to access Svandis products and as the reward for bringing actual information to these products

 **Expediency of Issuing SVN Tokens**